Freckles, Lentigos and Age Spots

 Before proceeding with treatment, test patches are done to determine the level of light intensity which will provide optimum freckle removal without burning the background skin.

 In these situations, Skin Doctor SA has topical treatments (creams) which are very effective in gradually fading out the light freckling, at the same time as generally rejuvenating the skin and reducing fine wrinkling.
+These are prescription-only strength because of their scientifically-proven mechanism of action and efficacy.
+These products are designed to enhance and maintain the results achieved by our broad range of treatments, but are also very effective in their own right as agents of skin rejuvenation and repair.

 Melasma, also sometimes referred to as chloasma, is spotty, patchy or blotchy brown pigmentation of the face and occasionally neck and shoulders.
 It is most common in women, particularly those who tan easily.
-Melasma does occassionally occur in men, particularly dark-skinned men.
+Melasma does occasionally occur in men, particularly dark-skinned men.

 The causes of melasma are varied and sometimes unknown.
 Melasma may occur in pregnancy but will usually disappear gradually after delivery.
 Hormonal changes, contraceptive or hormonal medications, allergic reactions to toiletries or medications or sun exposure may trigger melasma.
-It is generally amenable to treatment but caution needs to be exercised as individual responses are varied.
+It is generally amenable to treatment, but caution needs to be exercised as individual responses are varied.
 Treatment options depend on the skin type and distribution of the brown patches.

 Solar or Actinic Keratoses are rough scaly red, brown, greyish flat or slightly raised patches.
 Solar Keratoses are caused by cumulative sun-damage, and therefore become larger, thicker and more extensive with aging.
 Solar Keratoses respond well to treatment but caution needs to be exercised to exclude other conditions, especially skin cancer.
 It is generally amenable to treatment but caution needs to exercised as individual responses are varied.

-Treatment options include laser, freezing, Photodynamic Therapy (PDT) and topical treatments.
+Treatment options include Laser, Freezing, Photodynamic Therapy (PDT) and topical treatments.

 Poikiloderma is patchy red-brown pigmentation and blotching with prominent hair follicles and blood vessels on the front and sides of the neck.
 The shaded area under the chin is usually spared. oikiloderma occurs in both men and women but is more common in women, particularly those with fair skin, allergies and accumulated sun exposure.